 - Customize your own

 (Patent pending) compact all-in-one pressure supply & pressure/flow control

-Fluigent has developed (patent pending) an all-in-one, free standing, compact, integrated pressure-based flow control with an internal pressure supply technology.
-It offers excellent performance and is well-suited technology for applications that require mobile or compact fluidic control devices, including point of care (PoC) diagnostic and testing, or for water and soil on-site analysis.
-This microfluidic micropump technology combines electronic and pneumatic elements engineered together with well-established Fluigent regulation algorithms and knowledge.
+Fluigent has developed (patent pending) an all-in-one, free standing, compact, integrated pressure-based control with an internal pressure supply technology.
+It offers excellent performance. is well-suited technology for applications that require mobile or compact fluidic control devices, including point of care (PoC) diagnostic and testing, or for water and soil on-site analysis.
+This technology combines electronic and pneumatic elements engineered together with well established Fluigent regulation algorithms and knowledge.

 This technology can be integrated in any custom project.